Last updated: 8 Jan 2021 | Reading time: 5 minutes | Watch time: 1.5 minutes

 Locations and servers

 Starting with Surfshark, the tool comes with over 1700 servers in over 63 countries.
-The server list on their website shows all the nations, servers, and features.
+The server list on the website shows all nations, servers, and features.

 Meanwhile, ExpressVPN offers over 3000 servers in 160 locations (not cities) in 94 countries.
 The full list of the servers shows all the locations.
-Compared to Surfshark, this tool supports more servers, but many of the servers lack some of the features such as IPSec, IKEv2, P2P, and PPTP which are essential for maximum speed and protection.
+Compared to Surfshark, this tool supports more servers, but many servers lack some of the protocols and networks such as IPSec, IKEv2, and P2P, which are essential for maximum speed and protection.